Coffee Shop Interior

 Depending on your cafe, certain parts of your coffee shop’s personality, values, and mission statement may or may not always be apparent in the color scheme and theme of your coffee shop decor.
 Choosing your accents wisely ensures that your brand and values come across to your patrons.
-Additionally, your coffeehouse decor has the capacity to make your space more engaging and immersive.
+Additionally, your coffeehouse decor can make your space more engaging and immersive.

-- Servingware and tableware.
-The style and color of your mugs and dishes can bring your brand's personality to light.
-For example, a modern coffee shop might include brightly colored mugs and saucers, while a rustic cafe may offer neutral-colored mugs and mason jars for water.
+- Servingware and tableware: The style and color of your mugs and dishes can bring your brand's personality to light.
+For example, an eclectic coffee shop might include brightly-colored mugs and saucers, while a rustic cafe may offer neutral-colored mugs and mason jars for water.

-- Games.
-Include entertainment that is specific to your brand and atmosphere.
-For example, if your cafe celebrates the hygge concept, include games like monopoly or chess to encourage guests to stay, relax, and enjoy.
+- Games: Include entertainment that is specific to your brand and atmosphere.
+For example, if your cafe celebrates the cozy concept, include games like Monopoly or chess to encourage guests to stay, relax, and enjoy.

-- Music.
-Music has the capacity to bring out a specific vibe in your cafe.
+- Music: Music can bring out a specific vibe in your cafe.
 You can alter your music playlist based on your brand or the time of day.
-If you operate a rustic cafe, try playing grassroots music.
+If you operate a rustic cafe, try playing grassroots or acoustic music.
 If your spot is modern, you might choose more upbeat, popular songs.
-You may also choose to change your music based on your customer base; if your cafe is full of guests working on their computers, choose non-distracting music, like jazz or songs without lyrics.
+You may also choose to change your music based on your customer base.
+For example, if your cafe is full of guests working on their computers, choose non-distracting music like piano classics or songs without lyrics.